alcarrillop/alcarrillop/README.md

 ### Hi there, I'm Andres 👋
 ---
 ### ⭐️ About Me
-I like building systems related to data and machine learning focusing on NLP topics, I have been working with data for the past 4 years, occupying roles like Data Engineer deploying data solutions.
-I also like studying about the future of AI.
+I’m passionate about building intelligent systems that connect data with real-world applications.
+Over the last 4 years, I’ve worked primarily as a Data Engineer, deploying scalable data pipelines and exploring how machine learning—especially Natural Language Processing (NLP)—can create value.
+I’m deeply curious about the future of AI and how we can shape it.

+⚡ What I’m Up To
-- 💥 I’m currently working on data processing with Apache Spark
+	•	💥 Currently working on large-scale data processing using Apache Spark
-- 📚 I’m currently learning about GenAI focusing in LLMs
+	•	🧠 Learning everything I can about Generative AI and LLMs
-- 🤖 I studied Mechatronic Engineering at Universidad Autonoma de Bucaramanga
+	•	🤖 Background in Mechatronic Engineering from Universidad Autónoma de Bucaramanga
-- 🎵 I love electronic music
-- 🏃‍♂️ I like running
+	•	🎵 Music fuels my flow—especially electronic beats
+	•	🏃‍♂️ Running is my go-to way to reset and get inspired
 ---
 #### 🛠️ Technologies & Tools
 ##### 🧪 Data & AI